Do you get unsettled by small occurrences that happen in life? Here’s why embarrassment is an emotion you can discard – for good.

-At 16 years old my transportation to get around town was a bicycle.
+At 16 years old a bicycle was my transportation to get around town.
 The frame was green in color.
-My uncle gave it to me, so this hand-me-down piece of equipment was quite special.
+My uncle gave me the bike, making this hand-me-down piece of equipment special.

 Next to a car, a bike didn’t seem difficult to maintain.
 All I needed to do was wipe it down and keep air in the tires.